chrisfrederickson/data-poisoning-release/README.md

 # Certified Defenses for Data Poisoning Attacks

+**NOTE: I highly recommend that you do not try and use this as a python package in its current state!**

 This fork is for me to make misc changes tailored to my own workflow.
 See the original paper for full details.

 > Jacob Steinhardt, Pang Wei Koh, and Percy Liang